Application for entry to selective high schools in Years 8-12 in 2017 closed on 22 July 2016.

 Visit the links on the right for general information about Years 8 to 12 placement.

 Selective high schools cater for highly achieving, academically gifted and talented students who may otherwise be isolated from a suitable academic peer group.
 These schools can provide intellectual stimulation by grouping academically gifted and talented students together, concentrating school resources and using specialised teaching methods.

-Agricultural high schools are selective high schools which emphasise the study of agriculture, with the residential sections giving some priority to isolated students.
+Agricultural high schools are selective high schools which emphasise the study of agriculture, with the boarder sections giving some priority to isolated students.

 Partially selective high schools have community-based classes as well as selective classes for English, science and Mathematics.

 Vacancies may occur in Years 8 to 12 in selective high schools.

 Entry to selective high schools in Years 8 to 12 does not depend on a centralised program as entry to Year 7 does.
-A common application package applies to all schools and is available from the selective high schools, Public Schools Network offices and on the internet.
-A separate application form must be provided to each selective high school you choose, up to a maximum of four schools.
+A common application form and application information booklet applies to all schools and is available on this website in late June each year.
+A separate application form must be submitted to each selective high school you choose, up to a maximum of three schools.